 Spanish Phrases for Tourists in a Restaurant

 As a tourist, you’re probably going to spend some time trying different foods at restaurants.
-Since you’re likely to need some Spanish to communicate in these places, here are some common phrases you can use and are likely to hear at a restaurant.
+Here are some common phrases you can use and are likely to hear at a restaurant.

 - ¿Qué desea ordenar? – What would you like to order?